George W. Lininger: Art collection

 Lininger's art collection had its beginnings with four paintings he bought from a street peddler in Council Bluffs, Iowa.
 This spur of the moment purchase inspired Lininger's lifelong hobby of art collecting.
 Of this purchase Lininger would later muse, "I then made up my mind that when I had money enough I'd fill my home with art."

 Lininger began collecting in earnest on extensive trips to Europe.
 When the collection was too large to be contained in his home, Lininger built a gallery extension onto his home.
 He hired the firm of Mendelssohn, Fisher and Lawrie to design the addition.
 Constructed of brick and terra cotta in the Italian Renaissance style, it was ringed by bands of grey stone.
 A row of niches to display sculpture were fashioned into the wall facing the street.
 The gallery dimensions were 35 feet by 70 feet, with a ceiling of 20 feet.
 The room was illuminated by a large skylight.
 The floor was set with inlaid tile, marble wainscoting surrounded the room, and mahogany and bronze completed the trimmings.
 The total cost of the gallery was estimated at $15,000.

 In 1889, Lininger opened the gallery to the public.
 Baedeker's travel guide listed the gallery as one of the show places in this part of the country.
 During the Trans-Mississippi Exposition in Omaha in 1898, it is estimated that 20,000 people toured Lininger's gallery.

-The collection Lininger accrued was estimated to include about 300 works, with about 60 painting by Old Masters.
+The collection Lininger accrued was estimated to include about 300 works, with about 60 paintings by Old Masters.
 The collection included statuary, bric-a-brac, curios, and Egyptian mummies.
 Two of the most famous paintings in Lininger's collection were Guido Reni's 1605 painting of "David with the Head of Goliath", and "The Return of Spring" by William-Adolphe Bouguereau.